rubocop/rubocop/manual/node_pattern.md

 This would match our first example `sum(1, 2)` but not the other `sum(1, 2, 3, n)`

-This pattern would also match a call to `sum` without any argument, which might not be desireable.
+This pattern would also match a call to `sum` without any argument, which might not be desirable.

 Using `+` would insure that only sums with at least one argument would be matched.